RandomByte/mqtt-wunderground/README.md

 Poll weather data from Weather Underground and publish it via MQTT.

 ## Usage
-mqtt-traffic can be configured using environment variables:
+mqtt-wunderground can be configured using environment variables:

 - **MQTT_WUNDERGROUND_API_KEY:** Your [Weather Underground API Key](http://www.wunderground.com/weather/api/)
 - **MQTT_WUNDERGROUND_LOCATION:** Location.
 If you want to specify a station, use `pws:<STATION ID>`